julienp17/CPool_rush2/README.md

 ![Example](bonus/example.png)

-Take a look at this [Wikipedia article about letters frequencies in each language](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_letters_in_other_languages) to understand how the program is able to deduce the language
+Take a look at this [Wikipedia page about letters frequencies](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_letters_in_other_languages) to understand how the program is able to deduce the language.

 ### Grade